Star-Ju/zipline/docs/source/trading-calendars.rst

 What is a Trading Calendar?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A trading calendar represents the timing information of a single market exchange.
 The timing information is made up of two parts: sessions, and opens/closes.
-This is represented by the Zipline :class:`~zipline.utils.calendars.trading_calendar.TradingCalendar` class, and is used as the parent class for all new ``TradingCalendar`` s.
+This is represented by the Zipline :class:`~trading_calendars.trading_calendar.TradingCalendar` class, and is used as the parent class for all new ``TradingCalendar`` s.

 A session represents a contiguous set of minutes, and has a label that is midnight UTC.
 It is important to note that a session label should not be considered a specific point in time, and that midnight UTC is just being used for convenience.